pauldamsa/FaceX/README.md

 Project is: _in progress_, because the purpose of the project was to get more knowledge about Edge Computing and ML tools.
 However, for more development on top of this project I think that this work is a good start point.

 ## Inspiration
-The project was built for improving my machine learning and data science skills.
+The project was built for improving my **machine learning** and **data science skills**.
 Also, the inspiration was brought by a very good friend of mine who has a in-depth vision in this field.

 ## Contact